A topic from the subject of Supramolecular Chemistry in Chemistry.

 Introduction

 A solution is a homogeneous mixture of two or more substances.
 The solute is the substance that is dissolved, and the solvent is the substance that does the dissolving.
-The concentration of a solution is a measure of the amount of solute that is dissolved in a given amount of solvent.
+The concentration of a solution is a measure of the amount of solute dissolved in a given amount of solvent.

 Basic Concepts